YanaChe23/ToDoList/README.md

 - Testcontainers

 ## Features
-The application allows to perform CRUD operations with tasks, such as adding and deleting tasks, getting list of available tasks or searching by ID, filtering by deadline etc.
+The application allows to perform CRUD operations with tasks, such as adding and deleting tasks, getting a list of available tasks or searching by ID, filtering by deadline, etc.
-Please check API documentation for more information (awailable once application is up): http://localhost:8080/swagger-ui/index.html#/
+Please check API documentation for more information (available once the application is up): http://localhost:8080/swagger-ui/index.html#/

 ## Development status
 ##### Under Development